open-mmlab/mmskeleton/README.md

 ##  Testing Pretrained Models
 ### Get trained models
-We provided the trained model weithts of our **ST-GCN** and the baseline model Temporal-Conv[1].
+We provided the pretrained model weithts of our **ST-GCN** and the baseline model Temporal-Conv[1].
 The model weights can be downloaded by running the script
 ```
 bash tools/get_pretrained_models.sh
 ```